-Purchased alfredo sauce is one of the best convenience foods on the market.
-The sauce is basically a white sauce and is creamy and smooth.
-You can buy this sauce plain, or flavored, such as roasted garlic or cheese.
-Or you can make your own white sauce; use 4 cups of milk to yield enough sauce for this recipe.
+Alfredo sauce is a creamy and smooth white sauce.
+You can buy it plain, or with added flavors like roasted garlic or cheese.
+If you're a little more ambitious, you can make your own white sauce; use 4 cups of milk to yield enough sauce for this recipe.

-- 2 cups Havarti or cheddar cheese (shredded)
+2 cups shredded havarti cheese, or cheddar cheese

-Spray a 9" x 13" glass dish with nonstick cooking spray and set aside.
+Spray a 9 x 13-inch baking dish with nonstick cooking spray and set aside.

 Bring a large pot of water to a boil and add some salt.

-Cook the pasta in the water for one minute less than recommended cooking time; drain and set aside.
+Cook the pasta in the water for 1 minute less than the recommended cooking time.

-Meanwhile, in a large skillet, melt butter over medium heat.
-Add onion and garlic; cook and stir until tender, about 6-8 minutes.
+Meanwhile, in a large skillet, melt the butter over medium heat.
+Add the onion and garlic; cook and stir until tender, about 6 to 8 minutes.

-Pour into prepared pan and sprinkle with Parmesan cheese.
+Pour into the prepared pan and sprinkle with the Parmesan cheese.

-Bake the casserole at 375 F for 45-55 minutes or until the mixture is bubbly and cheese on top begins to brown.
+Bake the casserole at 375 F for 45 to 55 minutes or until the mixture is bubbly and cheese on top begins to brown.